Nearly 40% of contracts canceled by Musk's DOGE are expected to produce no savings

 An administration official said it made sense to cancel contracts that are seen as potential dead weight, even if the moves do not yield any savings.
 The official was not authorized to discuss the matter publicly and spoke on the condition of anonymity.

-In all, DOGE data says the 417 contracts in question had a total value of $478 million.
-Dozens of other canceled contracts are expected to yield little if any savings.

 The Trump administration says it’s targeting fraud, waste and abuse in the government.
-DOGE says the overall contract cancellations are expected to save more than $7 billion, an amount that has been questioned as inflated by independent experts.
+DOGE said Monday that its cost-cutting efforts have saved an estimated $65 billion, including canceling leases and grants, cutting employees and selling assets.
+That figure has not been independently verified.

+Some of the canceled contracts were for research studies that have been awarded, training that has taken place, software that has been purchased and interns who have come and gone.
+Dozens of them were for already-paid subscriptions to The Associated Press, Politico and other media services that the Republican administration said it would discontinue.

 The Department of Housing and Urban Development awarded a contract in September to purchase and install office furniture at various branches.
 While the contract does not expire until later this year, federal records show the agency had already agreed to spend the maximum $567,809 with a furniture company.